alttester/EXAMPLES-Java-Standalone-and-Android-AltTrashCat/README.md

 # Standalone, Android and MacOS Build with Java Tests

-This repository shows a few Java tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901
+This repository shows a few Java tests that use the page object model and AltTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

 ### Running the tests on Windows or MacOS